paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2013-08-08-visual_design_explorations.markdown

 We tend to use mood boards when there's not a sense of any brand positioning or identity.
 However, they can feel quite removed from the web; when clients are eager to see something more relevant to the final outcome, presenting these becomes tricky.

 ## Style tiles
-{% figure figure--caption-right "Style tiles for Channel 4 Scrapbook" %}
+{% figure c-figure--caption-right "Style tiles for Channel 4 Scrapbook" %}
 {% picture /2013/08/visual_design_explorations_style_tiles.png %}
 {% endfigure %}